oftc/oftc-web/Privacy_Policy.md

 people set this to their realname, some channels may ask for this even.
 But the actual value set is entirely up to you, so put whatever you are comfortable with sharing (but don't forget the [Network Policy](/Network_Policy/)).

+## Account timestamps
+When you register (and later identify) to your account, Nickserv keeps timestamps of those actions.
+These are visible to other users, and
+are:
+* **Time registered** - When you registered the nick
+* **Nickname last seen** - Last time you have been online and identified to services
+* **Account last quit** - (Not if you are connected) When you last left the network.

 This policy was last updated on: 23 May 2021.